coda/packs-sdk/README.md

 schema which tells Coda how to interpret a value that is otherwise one of the basic value types.

 For example, suppose the API you're using provides a created-at timestamp as a numeric Unix time value.
-You can simply declare your field as `{type: ValueType.Number, codaType: ValueType.DateTime}` and Coda will parse the timestamp into a proper DateTime value on your behalf.
+You can simply declare your field as `{type: ValueType.Number, codaType: ValueHintType.DateTime}` and Coda will parse the timestamp into a proper DateTime value on your behalf.

 Or perhaps you want to return an object that has an image associated with it, and your pack and the API it integrates with specify that image as a url.
-Your schema can declare that property as `{type: ValueType.String, codaType: ValueType.Image}` and that url will be downloaded to be hosted on Coda and presented as an image in the Coda UI.
+Your schema can declare that property as `{type: ValueType.String, codaType: ValueHintType.Image}` and that url will be downloaded to be hosted on Coda and presented as an image in the Coda UI.

 TODO: Link to full reference on hint types.